luluventures-research/DeepValuesResearch/README.md

 4. **Valuation**: Multiple methodologies including P/E, P/B, DCF, and relative valuation
 5. **Risk Assessment**: Key risks, dependencies, and potential challenges
 6. **Growth Analysis**: Historical trends and future growth drivers

+## How to Use This Repository

+**For Value Investors:**
+- Start with [Business Research](#business-research) to explore detailed company analyses
+- Review [Market Research](#market-research) for macro context and market conditions
+- Study [Warren Buffett Archive](#warren-buffett-archive) to learn from the master investor's early years

+**For Students & Educators:**
+- Begin with [Value Investing Principles](#value-investing-principles) for foundational concepts
+- Use company analyses as case studies for financial statement analysis
+- Examine real-world applications of DCF, margin of safety, and moat analysis

+**For Researchers:**
+- Access raw data files (CSV) and visual charts in company directories
+- Compare financial metrics across different companies and time periods
+- Build upon the open-source framework for your own analysis

 ## Contributing